mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   I took the moment of silence to shift to a chair and sit down close to Jes.
 He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but it was unclear what they were.

-  "Heiko Conduit, this is Heiko Senator Assistant Pom speaking."
+  "Heiko Senator's conduit, Clerk Pom speaking."

-  "Assistant Pom, I have an urgent message for Melna"
+  "Clerk Pom, I have an urgent message for Melna"

   "Senator Melna is currently in assembly."